MariyaLcs/warbler/readme.md

 # Warbler Server

 This is the server for Warbler client.
 This app was built using Express web application framework.
 Warbler server handles all user authentication and CRUD operations related to users and messages.
-User and message data are stored in a MongoDB database which is hosted on [mLab](https://mlab.com/).
+User and message data are stored in a MongoDB database.
 The project is based on the idea of Twitter.
 Its purpose is to share messages with other users.
 Main functionality, sign up page, viewing all users' messages, add a new message, remove message.

 This app was built using following javascript libraries and frameworks.